lavary/laravel-menu/README.md

 You can access the partial view using `Config`.

-All you need to do is to pass the root level items to the view:
+All you need to do is to pass the root level items to the partial view:

 ```
 {{{...}}}